-JALI Sisters provides them with opportunities to pursue their dreams, through empowerment programs targeted at improving their socio-economic and spiritual status in the society.
+JALI Sisters provides them with opportunities to pursue their dreams, through empowerment programs targeted at improving their socio-economic and spiritual status in society.

 To meet the needs of these diverse beneficiaries, we run a one-weekend event every month designed around developmental themes such as building confidence, public speaking, and self-esteem.
 We also provide one-on-one discussions with mentors, hold career talks, group discussions, and encourage leadership responsibilities and community service.